New Dutch pension legislation announced – Starting date no later than July 1, 2023

 Continuation allowed until 2027 at the latest of current DB-plans, which exist as per July 1, 2023 at the latest – Conversion into DC-plan allowed until 2027 at the latest, possibly with progressive contribution structure.

 Derived from maximum annual accrual

-Extra 3% of pension base for additional pension accrual until 2036 for compensation measures
+Extra 3% of pension base for additional pension accrual until 2037 at the latest for compensation measures.

-The intended new pension legislation will – most likely – have a major impact on your current collective pension plan.
-We can assist on the following topics and more:
+The new pension legislation will – most likely – have a major impact on the current company’s collective pension plan.
+How can we assist you?